Random hyperbolic graphs in $d+1$ dimensions: Connectivity Regimes of the RHG

 \section{Connectivity Regimes of the RHG}

-Depending on the value of the rescaled temperature $\tau=d T$, there exist three distinct regimes of the RHG: (i) cold regime ($\tau < 1$), (ii) critical regime ($\tau=1$), and (iii) hot regime ($\tau > 1$).
-We provide detailed analyses these regimes below, and summarize our findings in Table~\ref{tab:regimes_full}.
+Depending on the value of the rescaled temperature $\tau=d T$, there exist three distinct regimes of the RHG: (i)~cold~($\tau < 1$), (ii)~critical~($\tau=1$), and (iii)~hot~($\tau > 1$).
+We provide detailed analyses of the properties of RHGs in these regimes below, and summarize our findings in Fig.~\ref{fig:table_full}.

-\subsubsection{Cold regime, $\tau < 1$}
+\subsection{Cold regime, $\tau < 1$}